Health Resolutions for 2020 that Work Because they are Custom Tailored to You

 Step 5: Even when you start getting the results you want, keep evaluating and tweaking your system.

-However, don't quit while you are ahead.
-Even when you find something that works for you, there may be a more efficient, better suited, more satisfying way to accomplish what you want if you keep looking at your system.
+However, don't quit while you're ahead.
+Even when you find something that works for you, there may be a more efficient, better suited, more satisfying way to accomplish what you want.
+If you keep looking at and tweaking your system.
 You never know when some new app or device, or some new book, friend, colleague, class, etc. could add to your system and make it even smoother for you.

 Also, if your system is working and you are getting the results you wanted with your first simpler resolution, it's time to test it out on something more challenging!